 While the concept of the BCG matrix is straightforward, many students have trouble understanding how it applies to actual situations as an investment tool.
 This exercise is designed to foster a deeper understanding through a hands-on case study approach.

-BCG Matrix
+Relationship to Text: BCG Matrix